-The Many Benefits of the Intelligent Building, and how to Achieve it
+The Benefits of the Intelligent Building

 Building management systems have always been valuable in terms of setting and monitoring optimal parameters to help manage occupant comfort and safety.
 But the traditional BMS has its limits.
 Step in the intelligent building, featuring the power of interconnected devices and rich data which, with the added advantage of user input, can drive huge potential for reducing operational costs, improving energy efficiency and enhancing productivity.